Equity & Justice

 IMMIGRANTS, REFUGEES, AND SANCTUARY

-As a sanctuary diocese, the Episcopal Diocese of Washington serves as a place of welcome and healing, and provides other forms of material and pastoral support to immigrants and refugees.
+As a sanctuary diocese, following the way of Jesus, the Episcopal Diocese of Washington takes seriously the Biblical mandate to “honor the immigrant in our midst as one of our own.
+(Lev.
+19:34) Moreover, the Diocese of Washington serves as a place of welcome, solidarity, and healing, in order to provide various forms of material and pastoral support to immigrants and refugees.
 Learn More

 LGBTQIA+ WORK